Student Engagement

 Activities sponsored or supported by Student Life include festivals, lectures, workshops, recreational experiences, conferences, field trips, service projects, educational exhibits, discussions, and other co-curricular experiences.
 A full online calendar of Student Life events and activities is available on the Central Piedmont app and the Student Life website.

-For further information, visit the Student Life office on any campus, connect with us on Facebook or Instagram, or call 704.330.6584.
+For further information, visit the Student Engagement office on any campus, or call 704.330.6584.

 Student Government Association